 To paraphrase Harbringer, This Hurts Me.
 Why?
 Why does it hurt me?
 Why do I care?
 Xenosaga ruined Shion after the first game, so I just never finished that series.
-The ending of Season Five of Supernatural also had authorial hubris destroying my suspension of disbelief and I just stopped watching as a result.
+The authorial hubris that ended of Season Five of Supernatural destroyed my suspension of disbelief and I just stopped watching as a result.
 The end of Lost was less of a triumph than I was hoping for, but it didn’t torment me for weeks, and yes, I loved Lost almost as much as I loved Mass Effect.
 So why was one almost immediately forgotten, while the other occupies me even now, weeks later?

 It’s about the nature of story itself.
 This is going to get long, silly, and personal.

 Here I sit in my new apartment, waiting for the delivery of my sofa, alone with my thoughts.
-Why do I care so much about Mass Effect?
-What did I like so very much about it, and why do I feel like that is lost to me now?
+What did I like so very much about Mass Effect, and why do I feel like that is lost to me now?
 Those questions felt too big, so I tried to focus in – could I think of one thing Mass Effect had that nothing else had?
-The first thing that jumped out at me is embarrassing, but when have I ever let that stop me from running my mouth?
-Pretty much never.
+The first thing that jumped out at me is embarrassing, but when have I ever let that stop me?

 I read a lot.
 I watch a lot of scripted TV, I read comics, I watch movies, I play narrative-focused games, and I have never, in my life, enjoyed a love story as much as I enjoyed the love story between Garrus Vakarian and Commander Shepard.

 Not that I’m implying that Garrus is the most important love interest in Mass Effect; he was just my primary love interest.
 The fact that he’s one of many is what enables this kind of storytelling.
-In a story with only one romantic interest, I doubt any writer would dare to try this strange, uncertain, nearly conflict-free romantic arc.
-This is one of these narrative things that I think video games are uniquely suited to explore, something I think would die on the vine in almost any other possible media.
+In a story with only one romance, I doubt any writer would dare to try this strange, uncertain, nearly conflict-free romantic arc.
+This is one of the things video games are uniquely suited to explore, something that would die on the vine in any other media.

 In many stories, the realization of how important a relationship is causes one or more of the parties to withdraw.
 “I realized what losing you would mean, and it scared me.”
 Or maybe the realization only comes after a lengthy slog through the ups and downs of doubts until someone finally realizes “you complete me” and then poof, reprise the theme song and roll the credits.
 It’s either a source of conflict throughout the story or a single beat at the end.